chriskiehl/quick-validate/README.md

 Auto-validate loops through your project folder and submits all HTML files to the W3C Markup Service for compliance validation.
 Useful if you have a ton of html that you need to check quickly.
-An errors with be displayed in the command prompt, or optionally pretty printed to a webpage on your local machine (TODO).
+Any errors with be displayed in the command prompt.

 ##Dependenices

 * BeautifulSoup
+* Mechanize

 ------------------------------------------------------